PhaserEditor2D/PhaserEditor/docs/update.rst

 .. image:: images/AddUpdateSite2.png
 	:alt: Confirm update sites.

-- Manually check for updates (``Help > Check for Updates``), it should prompt the new updates, install them as usually.
+- Manually check for updates (``Help > Check for Updates``), it should prompt the new updates, install them as usual.